Medtech's 2016 stock surge confronts second-quarter test

 Bihag Patel, senior research analyst at Nuveen Asset Management in Minneapolis, said if the companies can sustain mid-single-digit revenue growth in the second quarter, the stocks should maintain their positive momentum.

-Intuitive Surgical (ISRG.O) kicks off reporting season for medical device companies on July 19, followed by Abbott Laboratories (ABT.N) on July 20 and Stryker on July 21.
+Intuitive Surgical kicks off reporting season for medical device companies on July 19, followed by Abbott Laboratories on July 20 and Stryker on July 21.

 "It's a group that's in favor right now, and if you want to be exposed to healthcare it's very safe right now," Patel said.